wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

               <b>Fade Labels on Zoom</b>: Hide labels of small services and gradually expose them as you zoom in on the application map.
 You always see the labels of the services in red, based on the legend settings you select.
             </li>
             <li>
               <b>Show Node Counts</b>: Shows the number of instances of a service running on an application.
-For example, <b>shopping (5)</b> shows you that five shopping service instances are running on the beachshirts application.
+For example, <b>shopping (5)</b> shows you that there are five instances of the shopping service on the beachshirts application.
             </li>
           </ul>
       </ul>